WHAT IS A "LIFE PHILOSOPHY," ANYWAY?

 These core ideas develop as our responses to The Big Questions of life, or the “existential riddles” life asks each of us.
 Life “asks” us, so to speak, simply by confronting us with experiences.
 Our actions in these experiences reflect our answers to “Who am I?”
 “What am I?”
 "Where did I come from, and where am I going?”
 "How should I live?"
 “What’s the point?” and so on.

 A life philosophy can be like a car engine or a computer operating system.

-A car engine is usually invisible to anyone who doesn’t pop the hood, just like an operating system is invisible to anyone who doesn’t drill down into the source code.
+A car engine is usually invisible to anyone who doesn’t pop the hood, just like an operating system is often invisible to anyone using the computer.
+We tend not to interact directly with it as much as we tend to use it to interact with other things.
 But whether it’s apparent or not, it’s always there, making everything else work.

 Some life philosophies are sturdy.

 We tend to dislike computers that crash every two minutes, or cars that break down every mile or two.
 Ideally, we want things to work.
 We like things that hold up under the stresses life throws at them.

 It’s the same with a life philosophy.